spencertipping/bipolar/neurotransmitters.md

 **Note about initial side effects:** I got very absent-minded for a couple of weeks when I started on even a small amount of lithium (2mg/day).
 I also felt nauseous for about 30min after each dose.

-These side effects both went away.
+These side effects both went away in a week or two.
 The absent-mindedness turned out to be the feature, not a bug: I had grown accustomed to keeping track of thoughts by obsession, not by habit.
 Lithium prevented ideas from lingering if I wasn't thinking about them.
 I had to get used to this and learned to actively remember things.
 Now it's awesome and I would never go back: I'm much more deliberate and focused, and I never have nagging or obsessive thoughts.

 Joyce reminded me that I started taking NAC shortly after starting lithium; that made a big difference.
 I don't know why this would be the case (glutathione deficiency maybe?), but apparently I was about to quit after the first week because I was unproductive and NAC saved the day.
 I do know that NAC has helped me be much more calm, alert, and energetic.

-### Safety of different lithium salts
+### Relative safety of different lithium salts
 + [Lithium carbonate](https://en.wikipedia.org/wiki/Lithium_carbonate): controlled substance, widely studied and considered to be safe
 + [Lithium aspartate](https://en.wikipedia.org/wiki/Lithium_aspartate): OTC; [aspartic acid](https://en.wikipedia.org/wiki/Aspartic_acid) has been studied extensively and is considered reasonably safe, but not lithium aspartate specifically
 + [Lithium orotate](https://en.wikipedia.org/wiki/Lithium_orotate): OTC; [orotic acid](https://en.wikipedia.org/wiki/Orotic_acid) may be related to urea cycle pathologies, but hasn't been thoroughly studied